ggpereira/ggpereira/README.md

 :books: I’m currently learning and focused in Mobile Development with React Native.

-I have also studied and developed some projects in the field of artificial intelligence for games.
+I have also studied and developed some projects in the field of artificial intelligence for games during my graduation.
   - Artificial Neural Networks
   - Reinforcement Learning